Integrate bots

 }

-When the bot wants to send a message to the user then the bot adaptor layer will need to convert the outbound bot message to a call to the our Enterprise Communications API with the following data:
+When the bot wants to send a message to the user, the bot adaptor layer needs to convert the outbound bot message to a call to the our Enterprise Communications API with the following data:

 • The bots message should be mapped to the body field.

-• The correlation information mapped to either the id or metadata fields as discussed above.
+• The correlation information mapped to either the id or metadata fields.

 {